 People often say that prayer is just talking to God as you would to anyone else.
-It’s true that a relationship with God contains many of the same ingredients as our other relationships.
-But there is at least one unique factor: we can’t rely on the senses of sight, sound or touch to connect with God.
+It’s true that a relationship with God contains many of the same ingredients as other relationships.
+But there is at least one unique factor: you can’t rely on the senses of sight, sound or touch to connect with God.

 Saying that you can experience being a Christian in the way God intended without learning to pray is like saying you can be happily married or have a deep friendship without regular communication.